 Welcome to the land of witches, werewolves, and gateways to other worlds.
 There's plenty in Guernsey to ensure that your family has a fairy-tale holiday

-And best of all, it’s near enough that you don’t have to worry about the constant cries of “are we there yet?”
+Best of all, it is near to the UK and France, so you don’t have to worry about the constant cries of “are we there yet?”

 Elegant St Peter Port

 St Peter Port doubles as both the capital of Guernsey and the main port of the island, rising majestically from its picturesque harbour to keep a protective eye on Guernsey’s sister islands of Sark, Herm and Jethou.

 Blessed with the most sheltered anchorage in the Channel Islands, St Peter Port has been a haven and harbour for over 2,000 years.
 Today, it is home to a high proportion of international banks, as Guernsey is now a well-developed offshore financial centre.